Bank teller: Prevalence and history

 In the United States, tellers held approximately 608,000 jobs in 2006.
-Of these, 1 out of 4 worked part-time.
+Of these, approximately 25% were classified as part-time.
 Median annual earnings as of May 2006 were $22,140.

 The number of tellers in the United States increased from approximately 300,000 in 1970 to approximately 600,000 in 2010.
-Counterintuitively, a contributing factor may be the introduction of automated teller machines.
-ATMs let a branch operate with fewer tellers, making it cheaper for banks to open more branches.
-This likely resulted in more tellers being hired to handle non-automated tasks, but further automation and online banking may reverse this increase.
+A contributing factor in the period of increase may have been the introduction of automated teller machines due to the impact of induced demand: ATMs allow a branch to operate with fewer tellers, making it more economical for banks to open more branches, necessitating more tellers to staff those additional branches.
+In the later 2010s and the 2020s, automation and online banking (as anticipated) reversed this trend, leading to only 364,100 in 2022.

-The increase in online banking has decreased the number of bank tellers.

 Public figures who were former bank tellers

 Many well-known personalities have worked as bank tellers including: